-This bill requires emergency ambulance providers to establish a peer support program to provide peer support services upon request of their employees.
-It provides that communications between emergency ambulance employees and a peer support team member, or a crisis hotline or crisis referral service, are confidential, as provided.
+This bill authorizes emergency medical services (EMS) providers to establish a peer support and crisis referral program for providing a network of peer representatives, who are available to come to the aid of their fellow employees on a broad range of emotional or professional issues.
+It provides that communications between EMS personnel and a peer support team member, or a crisis hotline or crisis referral service, are confidential, as provided.
 This bill immunizes a peer support team member from specified liability arising from the provision of peer support services.